 Break the Ice | Hockey Talks

 Hockey Talks is a program that was inspired by Rick Rypien, former Vancouver Canucks forward, who tragically lost his battle with mental health issues in 2011.
-Today, 17 NHL clubs participate, sharing resources, stories and breaking the stigma about mental health issues.
+Today, 17 NHL clubs participate, sharing resources, stories and breaking the stigma that so often surrounds mental health.
 The Pittsburgh Penguins Foundation proudly became a part of Hockey Talks through our Break the Ice initiative in 2020 with the support of Citrone 33.

 Break the Ice